shibatch/grantback/v0.3/GUIDE_FOR_LICENSEES.md

 * **\[Licensor to specify preferred notification method(s) here.
 E.g., "Please notify us by tagging @\[Licensor'sSocialMediaHandle\] on X/Twitter when you post your video," or "Send a link to your Derivative Work to \[licensor-contact-email@example.com\]," or "Mention us in the YouTube upload using @\[LicensorYouTubeChannel\]."\]**

-Step 2.6: Providing a Copy of Your Derivative Work if Requested (License Clause 3.d)
+Step 2.6: Providing a Copy of Your Derivative Work if Requested (Corresponds to Section 3.d of the License)

-After You have published Your Derivative Work, we (the Licensor) may request a digital copy of the relevant portions of Your Derivative Work that incorporate our VODs.
-If we make such a request, You are, in principle, required to promptly provide this copy to us in a common digital format and via a reasonable delivery method; however, this obligation is exceptionally excused if your specific situation meets the criteria for "Excusable Non-Performance" as detailed in Section 9 of the full License text.
-(Please note: The full License text, in Section 9 "Excusable Non-Performance," includes provisions for situations where You might be unable to fulfill this obligation due to circumstances genuinely beyond Your reasonable control and without Your fault or negligence.)

-This obligation helps us to be aware of Your creation and allows us to potentially exercise our rights to feature Your work under the Grant-Back terms (see Section 3 of this guide and Clause 4 of the full License).
+If we (the Licensor) request a digital copy of your Derivative Work after you've published it, the VOD Reaction License (in its Section 3.d) outlines specific legal requirements for this copy.
+This is especially important if the copy is intended for our grant-back reuse (which the License calls the "Provided Copy").

+We strongly advise you to carefully review Section 3.d of the License.
+In essence, it details:

+   * Exactly which parts of your publicly available video (the "Published Version") must be included in the copy you provide to us.
+   * Strict limitations on how those parts can be edited (changes are only for essential third-party copyright clearance when compared to how they appeared in your Published Version).
+   * Your obligation to notify us if your important original content (like speech) within those parts is unavoidably lost during such cleaning.

+Section 2.4.B of this guide provides a step-by-step approach and practical advice for preparing this Provided Copy in line with these requirements from the License.
+Remember, the copy should be in a common digital format and delivered via a reasonable method, as also stated in Section 3.d of the License.
+(The "Excusable Non-Performance" clause in Section 9 of the License applies to this obligation if extreme circumstances prevent you from providing the copy).

+Providing this copy helps us engage with your work and potentially feature it under the grant-back terms.

 3\.
 The Grant-Back to \[**Licensor's Primary Channel Name\]**: A Brief Explanation (License Clause 4\)